-APPLICANT INFORMATI ON
+APPLICANT INFORMA TION

-Date of Application Name of A .pplicant
+Date of Application Name of Applicar nt

 City State Zip

-Establishment Phone Nu mber: H Iome pho one:
+Establishment Phone Numb oer: Home pl hone:

 Email

-EVENT INFORMATION
+EVENT INFORMATION I

-Name of Event: Date o f Event
+Name of Event: Date of Event t

-Address of Event: Numb er of Day ys of Operation:
+Address of Event: Number of D ays of Operation:

-Time food will be served l from to
+Time food will be served from om to

-FACILITY INFORMAITO N
+FACILITY INFORMAIT 'ON

 Type of structure: Trailer Tent Inside Building

-Type of power source Will plug int o source Generator None Needed
+Type of power source Will plug into source Generator None Needed

-Type of hand washing: Sink Thermos with spigot Urn Other
+Type of hand washing: Sink Thermos s with spigotUrn Other

-Water supply source: Wastewater di sposal sit te:
+Water supply source: \mathbf{W}{i} astewater disposal site:

-FOOD PRODUCT INFORM MATION (this ar ea must be completed)
+epared at other location s and brought to th d) e event:

-List of items that will be prepared at otl ner locations and broug ht to the event:
+e prepared:

-List of locations at which h above listed f foods will be prepared:
+Not to exceed 14 consecutive.
+The undersigned applies for \$ 10 ve days \$140 r a license to operate a t FARMER'S MARKET Annual \$50 vice establishment pursuant to retail food

-FEE SCHEDULE
+operation and that the estab - - ned certifies receipt of the conditions of in accordance with these conditions.

-TEMPORARY EVENT For each day of operation Not to exceed 14 consecutive \$ 10 days \$140 FEE SCHEDULE FARM Annua ER'S MARKET al \$50
+Applicant's Signature Date

-The undersigned applies for a license to operate a temporary food service establishment pursuant to retail food establishment sanitation requirements in 410 IAC 7-24.
-The undersigned certifies receipt of the conditions of operation and that the establishment will be operated and maintained in accordance with these conditions.
+FARMER'S MARKET TEMPORARY FOOD SERVICE ESTABLISHMENT QUESTIONNAIRE

-Applicant's Signature Date FARMER'S MARKET TEMPORARY FOOD SERVICE ESTABLISHMENT QUESTIONNAIRE NAME OF BUSINESS DATE OF EVENT:PHONE NUMBER: PERSON IN CHARGE OF TEMPORARY STAND: This form must be completed and returned with the farmer's market temporary food establishment application for icense.
-It is requested that application be submitted seven days prior to the event.
-A separate application must be filled out for each stand selling food.
-LIST TYPE OF FOOD BEING SERVED: List expiration date and provide copies of license and permits issued by regulatory agencies, as required.
-If selling meat, name processor and location of plant: Egg vendor license Manufactured grade milk/milk processors permit Indiana commercial feed license from the state chemist: Only healthy workers are permitted to prepare and serve food.
-Anyone who shows symptoms of a disease-cramps, nausea, fever, vomiting, diarrhea, jaundice, etc or who have open sores or infected cuts on hands are not allowed in the food stand.
-How will temperature control be provided during transportation of products?
-Hot foods brought to the event must be maintained at 135° F throughout the event.
-Cold food may be heated on grill or in microwave only.
-Reheating foods on steam table or in crockpots is not acceptable.
-A metal stem thermometer is required in all food stands with potentially nazardous foods.
-These foods must be held above 135° F or below 41° F. How will you provide temperature control in the temporary stand?
+NAME OF BUSINESS DATE OF EVENT: PHONE NUMBER: PERSON IN CHARGE OF TEMPORARY STAN D: This form must be completed and returned with the farmer's license.
+It is requested that application be submitted seven d filled out for each stand selling food.
+LIST TYPE OF FOOD BEING SERVED: List expiration date and provide copies of license a required. and permits issued by regulatory agencies, as If selling meat, name processor and location of pla nt: Egg vendor license Manufactured grade milk/milk processors permit Indiana commercial feed license from the state che emist: Only healthy workers are permitted to prepare and serve foo nausea, fever, vomiting, diarrhea, jaundice, etc or who have of the food stand.
+How will temperature control be provided during t ransportation of products?
+Hot foods brought to the event must be maintained may be heated on grill or in microwave only.
+Rehe not acceptable.
+A metal stem thermometer is require hazardous foods.
+These foods must be held above.
+How will you provide temperature control in the temperature rating foods on steam table or in crockpots is red in all food stands with potentially 135° F or below 41° F.